praw-dev/praw/docs/package_info/contributing.rst

 * All publicly available functions, classes and modules should have a docstring.
 * Use correct terminology.
 A subreddits name is something like ' t5_xyfc7'.
-  The correct term for a subreddits "name" like `python <http://www.reddit.com/r/python>`_ is its display name.
+  The correct term for a subreddit's "name" like `python <https://www.reddit.com/r/python>`_ is its display name.